savethequinn/DV_FinalProject/00 Doc/DV_FinalProject.md

 SET Y = TO_DATE(DATE_APPLE, 'mm-dd-yyyy');

 ALTER TABLE APPLE DROP COLUMN DATE_APPLE;

-ALTER TALBE APPLE RENAME COLUMN Y TO DATE_APPLE;
+ALTER TABLE APPLE RENAME COLUMN Y TO DATE_APPLE;

 This code changes dates from VarChar2 to Date type data which is necessary for easy use in Tableau.
 We are finally finished cleaning up and importing the data for analysis.